dsl94/pmdg-77er-livery-installer/README.md

 ## 🚀 How to Use

-1. Download exe from releases pages or urn python script
+1. Download exe from releases pages or run python script